sindresorhus/type-fest/readme.md

 - [`ExtractProperties` and `ExtractMethods`](https://github.com/sindresorhus/type-fest/pull/4) - The types violate the single responsibility principle.
 Instead, refine your types into more granular type hierarchies.

 ## Tips

+### Related

+- [typed-query-selector](https://github.com/g-plane/typed-query-selector) - Enhances `document.querySelector` and `document.querySelectorAll` with a template literal type that matches element types returned from an HTML element query selector.

 ### Built-in types